 Fact: This method otherwise known as crash dieting, might help you to lose weight quickly but it is not healthy.
 Furthermore dieting in such a way is also likely to cause your body to lack energy causing you to more likely crave and consequently overindulge in fatty and sugary foods resulting in weight gain.

 Fact: In general a doctor should prescribe diet medication.
-Diet prescription medication such as Xenical (orlistat) is the only clinically proven treatment for weight loss.
+Diet prescription medication such as Xenical (orlistat) is the only proven treatment for weight loss.
 It works by preventing up to 30% of the food that you consume in your diet from being absorbed.
 However, Xenical is most effective in combination with a balanced and healthy diet.
 If taken as part of an unhealthy lifestyle, not only will it be less effective, it can also put you at risk of developing unpleasant side effects.

 Fact: Just because a food is labelled ‘low fat’ or ‘light’ doesn’t mean that it is healthy, thus such foods are often misleading.
 In fact studies have suggested that supermarket foods labelled 'low fat' or 'light' are usually unhealthier than their normal brand alternatives, often containing high levels of salt and sugar.
 Such foods are usually hidden with high amounts of sugar to boost the flavour.